tintintti/tkt-akat-events/README.md

     - email to participant who gets to attend from the queue when someone cancels
     - verify email after sign up
 - date picker for event form
+- figure out a better way to deploy